 Police investigate whether girls' alleged subway assaults related to fatal stabbing

-Police say they are investigating after a group of eight to 10 girls allegedly assaulted several people on Dec.
+Police are investigating after a group of eight to 10 girls allegedly assaulted several people on Dec.
 17 between 10 p.m. and midnight at five downtown Toronto subway stations.

-They say the alleged assaults were "random" and they are looking for victims.
+They said the alleged assaults were "random" and they are looking for victims.

 Three 13-year-olds, three 14-year-olds and two 16-year-olds are facing second-degree murder in the death of the homeless man.